jperkel/nature_code_survey/README.md

 Scripts to tally free-text responses to the '[Ten computer codes that transformed science](https://www.nature.com/articles/d41586-021-00075-2)' NatureNews poll.

-1. Run the script `tally_free_responses.sh` to extract the free responses column from the survey dataset.
-(For privacy reasons, we cannot share the raw data, but the free responses are given in `free_responses.txt`.)
+1. Run the script `tally_free_responses.sh` to tally the free responses column from the survey dataset.
+(For privacy reasons, we cannot share the raw data, but the free responses are given in `free_responses.txt`.
+If you have the source data, set `CSV_AVAILABLE=1` in the bash script to use it.)
 2. To extract top-line results, pipe the output to grep: `./tally_free_responses.sh | grep '>>>'`.
 In this case, the output is:

 ```